Forget the Egg Whites Eat the EGG YOLKS

 Unveiling the Nutritional Powerhouse: Egg Yolks vs. Egg Whites

-The truth about eggs is that both parts contain high-quality protein essential for muscle repair and growth.
-However, contrary to popular belief, there's only a slight difference in their protein content with 3.6 grams found in the white part of an average large egg while 2.7 grams are housed within the yolk.
+The truth about eggs is that both the whites and yolks contain high-quality protein essential for muscle repair and growth.
+However, contrary to popular belief, there's only a slight difference in their protein content, with 3.6 grams found in the white part of an average large egg while 2.7 grams are housed within the yolk.

-This information challenges long-standing misconceptions about eating eggs - specifically yolks - being unhealthy due to associated cholesterol levels.
+This information challenges long-standing misconceptions about eating eggs - specifically yolks - as unhealthy due to associated cholesterol levels.

 Egg Yolks - A Treasure Trove Of Essential Nutrients